 While there is not much difference between the two hotels regarding distance, the Novotel is on the side of the road closer to the airport than the Mercure.
 Cost wise they are also the same price for their cheapest rooms.
 We picked the Mercure just because the place looked a bit more exciting with an island themed entry and open resort style.
 It reminded me a lot of the Heritage Park Hotel in Honiara, Solomon Islands.
 Unfortunately, though, for some reason, I don’t seem to have any photos of the entry to show you.

 So we were booked in at the Mercure Airport Hotel in Darwin, staying in a Superior Queen Room.
 When we arrived, we were pleased to find the reception manned with a friendly concierge that got us checked in to our room very promptly.
 We were booked into Superior Queen Room 210.
-It was lovely, and though it was a bit different to the pictures online it was very comfortable and well air conditioned.
+It was lovely, and though it was a bit different to the pictures online it was very comfortable and well air conditioned, something that we managed at our house with the help of guys from HVAC air conditioning repair in San Diego.
 I cannot begin to describe how appreciative we were that the air conditioning had been turned on before we arrived and so the room was sitting at about 18°C.

 The room was similar to what I would expect at an Ibis Budget in that it was basically a concrete box.
 However, it has nicer furniture with a lot more storage, a much more comfortable bed, a better bathroom and rather than a small square window it has a sliding door out to a small patio looking into the resort gardens.
 So while the room was a simple concrete box it had been turned into quite a pleasant place to stay, and the gardens outside did make for some relaxing viewing for the brief little while we got to enjoy them.